vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/04/002/15_adhA_mAturuShasaH.md

 <details><summary>Jamison Brereton Notes</summary>

-For the third time in this hymn a pāda-final acc. pl. might more comfortably be interpreted as a gen. pl. -- here nṝ́n.
+For the third time in this hymn a pāda-final acc. pl. might more comfortably be interpreted as a gen. pl. -- here nṝ́n.
 In the cases of mártān in 3d and 11b we saw that the acc. pl. reading was easily possible and an abbreviated (or re-formed) gen. pl.

 interpr. was unnecessary.
 Here an acc. pl. interpr. seems more difficult, though perhaps not impossible.
 If it is a gen. pl. the tr. would be “as the foremost ritual adepts of/among men,” and most interpr. implicitly or explicitly accept this analysis.